aosabook/500lines/functionalDB/chapter.md

        (if-not frst#  preds-vecs#
          (recur rst# `(conj ~preds-vecs# (pred-clause ~frst#))))))
 ````
 We are once again relying on the fact that macros do not eagerly evaluate their arguments.
-This allows us to provide variable names as symbols, without forcing the evaluation of those symbols at call-time.
+This allows us to define a simpler API where uers provide variable names as symbols e.g., ?name instead of "?name" (stringifying the variable) or even worse - '?name (asking the user to use some of Clojure's dark magic).

 [TODO: I am not sure how messy it would be, but it might be useful here to show the instance of the data structure that would be produced from our example query by this phase.]